 This structure means pricing is consistent and transparent.
 For example, two non-smoking 40-year-olds in the same ZIP code will always receive the same rate for the same plan, regardless of their health status.

-How ICHRAs and individual plans work together
+How do ICHRAs and individual plans work together?

 With an ICHRA, employees select and enroll in an individual plan that fits their needs.
 The employer then reimburses the employee — up to the set monthly allowance — for the premium (and, depending on the ICHRA design, sometimes for qualified medical expenses if leftover allowance remains).